 Carl Sagan’s book, The Demon-Haunted World, thoroughly and brilliantly illuminates this principle of human nature, giving countless examples of how belief and gullibility is driven by our craving to live in our comfort zone.

-And, when you really believe that something “makes sense,” you will probably spend a long time looking evidence that you are correct, even when you can’t find any.
+And, when you really believe that something “makes sense,” you will probably spend a long time looking for evidence that you are correct, even when you can’t find any.
 Your comeuppance will be delayed for years, or even your entire life, by a strong tendency to misinterpret the evidence in your favour.
 Usually only young upstarts can look at the situation and see the problem clearly.
 I am just cocky enough to say that I am that guy — or at least I was when I wrote the first draft of this article, many years ago.
 I am old enough now to have read a great deal of science, vastly more than the average clinician, and there’s simply nothing there to support structuralism as a broadly useful way of thinking about pain problems, and it’s really obsolete in certain niches (low back pain!), and out in left field in others (upper cervical chiropractic, or NUCCA).

 After decades of trying, researchers still can’t find the phenomena that they obviously think “must” exist for structural explanations of pain to work.
 And, meanwhile, clinicians keep repeating the explanations!